scala-steward/connect-rpc-scala/README.md

 To support JSON, Envoy needs to be configured with Protobuf descriptors, which is not very convenient.

-That's where this library comes in.
+*That's where this library comes in*:

 It allows exposing GRPC services, built with [ScalaPB](https://scalapb.github.io), to the clients using Connect-RPC protocol (with JSON messages), without Envoy or any other proxy, so a web service can expose